hclimente/hclimente.github.io/_posts/2025-05-02-hf-transformers.md

 # Fine-tuning the model

+The Nucleotide Transformer has been trained via self-supervised learning, it's not too surprising that it can't separate different species right off the bat.
+Fine-tuning it to this task should provide more relevant representations. `transformers` 🤗 also provides an easy way of doing that using `transformers.Trainer`.

+TODO Importing the model

+TODO Fine-tuning

+TODO Pipeline

+TODO Improved embeddings

 # Conclusions

-[The role of HuggingFace's 🤗 in a ML stack]
+TODO The role of HuggingFace's 🤗 in a ML stack